Pandafriendd/peep/README.md

 **Please do not run the codes by entering the lab dir and run: `python submission.py`, which would cause a *ModuleNotFound* error**

+My environment:
+- macOS Sierra 10.12.6
+- python 3.6.2

+All the submission tests have been passed.

 To run the code, you should:

 1. **Install virtualenv:**